nichite/nichite.github.io/_posts/2022-03-05-the-best-bionic-arms-are-barely-usable.md

 ---

 _TL;DR We're making steady progress on bionic arms, but people seem to vastly overestimate the capabilities and performance of current devices.
-Not only are today's bionics not even close to as good as an intact human limb, they're usually less functional than just wearing nothing at all._
+The really futuristic ones are still far, far away._

 {: .notice--info}